rust-lang/wg-async/src/vision/status_quo/alan_finds_database_drops_hard.md

 }
 ```

-Alan sees the reports coming in from his beta users, but hasn't received any alarms from his application.
-He realizes he must start debugging.
-His initial testing produces the customized page for the current user as expected, but after a number of attempts he sees the page with the error message.
-His application shows an error that says that there is already an open database handle.
+Things seem to be working fairly well but sometimes when he refreshes the page he encounters a panic with the message "cannot open a new connecton: connection is already open".
+He is flummoxed.

 ## Searching for the Solution